 For more specific examples of the different job tasks, read the blog posts from current regulatory affairs graduates.

 Meet Programme Manager Jakob Wolter

 As a Regulatory Affairs Graduate you will have an instrumental role in ensuring that the Novo Nordisk Regulatory Affairs organisation achieves our vision of being the best regulatory operation in the pharmaceutical industry.
 From day one you will be given responsibilities and your work will be with one or more projects.

 The areas of expertise where you will gain invaluable experience include:

 - Developing and submitting marketing applications for new products, product changes and clinical trials etc.

 - Working closely with other areas in Novo Nordisk to ensure that regulatory angles are covered in their projects

 - Improving the regulatory processes even further (LEAN projects)

 The Regulatory Affairs function is closely integrated in the drug development and drug maintenance processes of Novo Nordisk.
-Therefore, a large part of being an outstanding Regulatory Affairs professional is having the capacity to understand the business from the viewpoints of our partners in, for example, the rest of Research & Development and Product Supply.
-For this reason, diversity is key in the three 8-month long rotations that comprise the graduate programme.
+Hence, a large part of being an outstanding Regulatory Affairs professional is having the capacity to understand the business from the viewpoints of our partners in e.g. Research & Development and Product Supply.

 Meet Tamara Seedial